 We tested our algorithm over a number of data sets.
 The most interesting data sets we used were supermarket and power consumption data.
 The former contain sanitized data of timed sales transactions for some Wal-Mart stores over a period of 15 months.
-The latter contain power consumption rates of some customers over a period of one year and were made available through the CIMEG project.
+The latter contain power consumption rates of some customers over a period of one year and were made available through a funded project.
 Synthetic control data taken from the Machine Learning Repository [12] were also used.
 Different runs over different portions of the data sets showed that the execution time is linearly proportional to the size of the time series as well as the size of the alphabet.
 Figure 4 shows the behavior of the algorithm against the number of the time points in the time series.
+Figure 5 shows that the algorithm speeds up linearly to alphabets of different size.
+The size of the alphabet implies the number FFT computations of size N required.
+The times shown on the chart below correspond to a synthetic control data set of N = 524288 time points.